Admissions FAQs

 Students in Grades 7 to 12 can be in the Commons Area or outside with the understanding that there is no supervision after 3:30 pm.
 They will not be allowed in the hallways.
 If a student in Kindergarten to Grade 6 has an older sibling in Grade 7-12, the older sibling may supervise the younger ones in the Commons Area or outside as long as they stay together.

-Our average elementary classroom size is a maximum of 25 students, depending on the needs and resources required for that class.
+Our average elementary classroom size is a maximum of 30 students, depending on the needs and resources required for that class.

 Our administrators’ top priority is to ensure each student receives the support they need to succeed academically.
 Each year, our administrators diligently work to establish optimal class sizes and resource allocation, aiming for the greatest success in each classroom.

 SCS offers volleyball, basketball, badminton, track, golf, and much more!
-We are members of SSSAD, which means we compete against both public and Catholic schools, as well as schools in Saskatchewan and surrounding provinces.
+We are members of SSSAD, which means we compete against both public and separate schools, as well as schools in Saskatchewan and surrounding provinces.
 We are small but mighty, bringing home many championship titles and definitely holding our own!

 All SCS staff, including substitute employees, must agree with our Statement of Faith.
 Everyone at SCS is committed to faith in both their personal lives and as a vital part of what they do every day in their interactions with students.

-SCS has families from more than 30 denominations and is not affiliated with any particular church or denomination.
+SCS has families from more than 20 denominations and is not affiliated with any particular church or denomination.
 There is strength in our diversity and unity in our faith!